Watching NPB/Pro Baseball in the Tokyo area

 The most loyal fans occupy the outfield bleachers with continuous cheering/noise throughout the game.
 In contrast, seats behind home plate are much quieter, and often reserved for season ticket holders who may or may not show up.

-Many teams now have a dynamic pricing system where the prices can fluctuate depending on the demand and whether it's a weekday or weekend.
+Many teams now have a dynamic pricing system where the price will increase with demand.
+I've never seen the cost drop below the original price, so it's a good idea to secure them early if your plans are firm.
 Games on weekends and holidays will always attract higher demand regardless of the teams they are facing.
 Weekday games earlier in the season (April/May) are easier to get, especially if the weather is still chilly at night.
 From late June to mid July, the Tokyo area heads into a wet season when games can get postponed; getting tickets for the Tokyo Dome or Belluna Dome will eliminate any risk of the game being washed out.

 Stadiums around the Tokyo area